-Folic Acid's role in our bodies is an extremely important one.
-Most notably, folate assists in the creation of red blood cells, Gaunitz tells us.
-"Red blood cell creation is needed to transfer nutrients throughout the body, as well as provide oxygen and minerals to rapidly dividing cells, such as hair."
-When we're getting the recommended daily dose of 400 mcg, folic acid can have wondrous results on our strands.
+Folic acid's role in our bodies is an extremely important one.
+When we're getting the recommended daily dose of 400 mcg, folic acid might have wondrous results on our strands.

 - Helps Hair Growth: By generating new cells, Gaunitz says "folic acid assists in the keratinization of hair during active hair growth".

 - Prevents Premature Graying: Folic acid keeps the production levels of oxygen-rich red blood cells normalized and stabilized.
 Without folic acid, these cells could potentially overproduce which may result in pigmentation changes to the hair.